adnanebouali/MasteringPython/README.md

 2. Open Visual Studio Code (VSCode).

-3. Navigate to the assignment directory you want to explore: cd elzero-python-assignments/assignment-1
+3. Navigate to the assignment directory you want to explore.

 4. Open the Jupyter Notebook file in VSCode.